SC Mandates Sealing Of Residential Units Used For Commercial Reasons Without Licence

 Adhering to the SC panel’s advice, zonal deputy commissioners with the support of police would help plan the drive in force.

 Amid the uproar over a sealing drive, the Centre has also proposed to constitute a Special Task Force (STF) to look into unauthorised constructions and violations in the national capital.
 On April 3, the apex court had pulled up the Centre, asking it to figure out a way to provide relief to traders who had taken to the streets to protest the ongoing sealing without going easy against illegal constructions.

 According to the Centre, the STF would identify encroachments on government land, suggest the course of action on unauthorised colonies and oversee effective and proper enforcement of applicable laws by local bodies.
 The STF would also take immediate action regarding removal or demolition of encroachment and unauthorised constructions on public roads, streets, footpaths, pavements, parks or public space and act against erring officials in any local body.

 Meanwhile, the North Delhi Municipal Corporation (NDMC) has been bringing down illegal encroachments in areas within its jurisdiction such as Khari Baoli market, Kingsway Camp, Peera Garhi, Udyog Nagar and Nangloi.
 Last week, temporary encroachments measuring 800 sqmt was removed between Mukarba Chowk to Sanjay Gandhi Transport Nagar (SGTN).

-Just by removing vehicles from no-parking zones, the NDMC was able to collect Rs 62 lakh as fine between September 2017 to date.
+Just by removing vehicles from no-parking zones, the NDMC was able to collect Rs 62 lakh as fine between September 2017 to early this year.